 We all know technology is not perfect and, at some point, can fail.
 However, there are two things that are totally unacceptable for us: losing your data or having unauthorized access to it.

 Because of that, since the beginning of SlicingDice's inception, we worked hard to have no single point of failure that could affect our ability to store and protect your data.

 We currently have three completely independent datacenters from different providers in different countries that operate simultaneously in high-availability configuration.

-That means up to two datacenters can fail and our service will continue to support data insertion and querying.
+That means two datacenters can fail and our service will continue to support data insertion and querying.